After the Toyosu Tuna Auction, I decided to just go back to this market’s roots in Tsukiji.

 Now for the fun part!
 Here are Must-Eat Foodie Finds in Tsukiji!

 (Sorry in advance because I can’t read Japanese.
-I will include the photos of the stores so that you can find it yourself!
+I will include the photos of the stores so that you can find them yourself!
 Hahaha!)

 Uni Bun (860 Yen)